-- Decongestion and journey time improvement benefits achieved through a transfer of trips from car to walk/cycle.
-These cannot be differentiated from the associated Maidstone Gyratory scheme.
-The cycleway scheme will help 'lock-in' the benefits of the gyratory, augmenting the long-term success of the gyratory in providing additional capacity. - Housing and employment development benefits in terms of encouraging people to move to Maidstone, making use of the cycleway to travel car-free to employment in Maidstone or (via the rail network) further afield, including London. - Regeneration and social benefits gained by providing car-free access to employment, education, training and other facilities in deprived areas served by the route. - Noise and air quality benefits gained through the transfer of trips from car to walk/cycle. - Environmental benefits in terms of active management of the route, encouraging wildlife diversity. - Tourism benefits in terms of making Maidstone a more attractive destination and through the link to NCN17. - Safety benefits gained through the transfer of cycle and walk trips from on-road to off-road - Security benefits gained through the increased usage of the route
+- The cycleway scheme will help 'lock-in' the benefits of the Maidstone gyratory scheme, augmenting the long-term success of the gyratory in providing additional capacity. - Pedestrian journeys, particularly on the new section. - Housing and employment development benefits in terms of encouraging people to move to Maidstone, making use of the cycleway to travel car-free to employment in Maidstone or (via the rail network) further afield, including London. - Regeneration and social benefits gained by providing car-free access to employment, education, training and other facilities in deprived areas served by the route.

-4.10.3 Present Value of Benefits (Initial VfM Category)
+- Environmental benefits in terms of active management of the route, encouraging wildlife diversity. - Tourism economy benefits in terms of making Maidstone a more attractive destination and through the link to NCN17. - Safety benefits gained through the transfer of cycle and walk trips from on-road to off-road - Security benefits gained through the increased usage of the route

+4.11.3 VfM Category